Ivar Molde

 From 1973 to 1975 he was the chairman of the Youth of the Christian People's Party, the youth wing of the Christian Democratic Party.
-He took over the post from Kjell Magne Bondevik, who later became Prime Minister.
+He took over the post from Kjell Magne Bondevik, who later became prime minister.

 Molde later served as a deputy representative to the Norwegian Parliament from Hordaland during the term 1993–1997.

+His profession was a priest until his retirement in 2016.

+He was editor of Stille Stunder from 2004 to his death in 2024.